bowen-gao/SIU/README.md

 ### gnn_cnn_data.zip

-the dataset used to train gnn and cnn-3d model.
+The dataset used to train gnn and cnn-3d model.

 ### split_60.zip

-the dataset used to train Uni-Mol or ProFSA model for the SIU 0.6 version
+The dataset used to train Uni-Mol or ProFSA model for the SIU 0.6 version.
+It contains train.lmdb, valid.lmdb and test.lmdb.

 ### split_90.zip

-the dataset used to train Uni-Mol or ProFSA model for the SIU 0.9 version
+The dataset used to train Uni-Mol or ProFSA model for the SIU 0.9 version.
+It contains train.lmdb, valid.lmdb and test.lmdb.

 ### pretrain_weights.zip

-pretrained weights for Uni-Mol and ProFSA
+Pretrained weights for Uni-Mol and ProFSA.

+profsa.pt: weights for pretrained ProFSA model

+mol_pre_no_h_220816.pt: weights for pretrained Uni-Mol molecular Encoder

+pocket_pre_220816.pt: weights for pretrained Uni-Mol pocketr Encoder

 ### final_dic.pkl